Openscapes/how_we_work/onboarding_template.md

 *This is an list to consider as you're putting together onboarding documents for your research group.
-The headers below suggest categories that might be separate documents or headers for you but you should change the names and organization to best fit your group's needs and priorities.
+The headers below suggest categories that might be separate documents or headers for you: you should change the names and organization to best fit your group's needs and priorities.
 It's likely you will have a collection of documents that you can link in between to keep organized: see examples listed in the [README](https://github.com/openscapes/how_we_work#how-we-work).*

 ### To Do List / Quickstart / Onboarding